Integrating science into the European Green Deal

 The European Green Deal is a roadmap for turning climate and environmental challenges into opportunities to make the EU’s economy sustainable.
 The European Green Deal sets ambitious targets, including reaching climate neutrality in Europe by 2050; addressing the drivers of biodiversity loss in Europe; restoring degraded ecosystems; and adopting a zero-pollution action plan for air, water and soils.
 Achieving these bold targets is likely to require scientific expertise from many different geoscience areas, including atmospheric, hydrological, oceanic and soil system sciences.

-To outline how science can be integrated into the European Green Deal, the EGU, in close collaboration with the Secretariat of the European Parliament (EP) Intergroup on Climate Change, Biodiversity and Sustainable Development, is hosting a virtual event called ‘Integrating science into the EU Green Deal’.
-This virtual gathering, to be hosted by Member of the European Parliament Norbert Lins, will bring geoscientists, policymakers, and industry representatives together to discuss how the geosciences can most effectively support the European Green Deal and ensure that its ambitious biodiversity and zero-pollution targets are reached.
+To outline how science can be integrated into the European Green Deal, the EGU, in close collaboration with the Secretariat of the European Parliament (EP) Intergroup on Climate Change, Biodiversity and Sustainable Development, hosted a virtual event called ‘Integrating science into the EU Green Deal’.
+This virtual gathering, hosted by Member of the European Parliament Norbert Lins, brought geoscientists, policymakers, and industry representatives together to discuss how the geosciences can most effectively support the European Green Deal and ensure that its ambitious biodiversity and zero-pollution targets are reached.

-The mixed panel of policymakers and scientists representing the EGU will discuss the role that scientists should play in the European Green Deal and where research is most needed to give Europe the best chance of reaching the Deal’s ambitious targets.
-The event will specifically focus on biodiversity and zero pollution, two aspects of the European Green Deal that are closely linked with the geosciences.
+The mixed panel of policymakers and scientists representing the EGU discuss ed the role that scientists should play in the European Green Deal and where research is most needed to give Europe the best chance of reaching the Deal’s ambitious targets.
+The event specifically focused on biodiversity and zero pollution, two aspects of the European Green Deal that are closely linked with the geosciences.

 Panel 1 on Biodiversity, chaired by EGU President Alberto Montanari

 - Norbert Lins: Member of the European Parliament

 - Roby Biwer, European Committee of the Regions, Member of Bettembourg Municipal Council